joshuafcole/mdchangelog/README.md

 Inside of a git repo, run: `mdchangelog`

+By default, mdchangelog will prepend to an existing `CHANGELOG.md` using the git sha from the last release entry in the file.
+You can override this behaviour by passing a git revision selection: `mdchangelog HEAD...66c248f`

 ## Output

 Here is an example mdchangelog output for the [hapi](https://github.com/spumko/hapi) git history: